hmchen47/DataScience/Notes/a09-FeatureSelect.md

     # sort in ascending order to better visualization
     final_df = final_df.sort_values('Importances')

-    # plot the feature importances in bars
+    # plot the feature importance in bars
     final_df.plot.bar()
     ```

   + alternatives:
     + able to use any other tree-based algorithm the same way =
-    + best tree model types: gradient boosting algoritms (like XH=GBoost, CatBoost, and any more)
+    + best tree model types: gradient boosting algorithms (like XH=GBoost, CatBoost, and any more)
     + providing accurate feature importance

-## 5. Hybride Methods
+## 5. Hybrid Methods

 Part 5: [Combining filter, wrapper, and embedded feature selection methods](https://tinyurl.com/y57f97ch)